dmarcoux/dmarcoux.com/content/posts/reproducible-development-environment-for-elixir-with-nix.md

 +++
-title = "Reproducible Development Environment for Elixir with Nix" date = "2022-11-09"
+title = "Reproducible Development Environment for Elixir with Nix" description = """\
+                Did someone ever tell you "But it works on my computer!", \
+                while it doesn't on yours?
+Rely on Nix for your development \
+                environments to avoid this altogether!\
+              """
+date = "2022-11-09"

+[extra.meta]
+type = "article"
+keywords = "Nix, Elixir, development environment, reproducible, nix-shell, NixOS"
 +++

 Recently, I started learning about *Elixir* and at first, I was somewhat unsure